Healthy Homes Assessment Mornington

 Mornington Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required in all Mornington and New Zealand rental homes where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory for all Mornington and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the compliance with all Healthy Homes Standard that apply or will be in force during the tenure of the rental property.
+• Landlords and property managers must keep records to demonstrate the compliance with each Healthy Homes Standard that apply or will be applied during the tenancy of an apartment rental.

-• Private landlords and property managers must ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers are required to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

 Beginning 1 July 2023

-• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes